 Normally, dolomite is a poor absorber of microwave energy and does not generate heat.
 However, by using ferrosilicon as the reducing agent, devising the shape of the raw material pellet obtained by mixing dolomite and ferrosilicon and forming it as an antenna so that it has a resonance structure of 2.45 GHz (same as the frequency for microwave ovens), it was possible to confine the microwave energy to the pellet.

 In a small-scale experimental reactor, 1g of magnesium metal was smelted successfully.
 Also, in order to accurately estimate the energy, a demonstration furnace about 5 times larger than the experimental furnace was produced and experiments were conducted, resulting in the successful smelting of about 7g of magnesium metal.
-This can reduce energy by 68.6% compared with the conventional method.
+This can reduce energy by 68.